utkarshg6/helpful/Git.md

 git push origin :{destination}
 ```

-- For example, the command `git push origin :bugFix` deletes the branch bugFix from origin and it makes sense.
+- For example, the command `git push origin :bugFix` deletes the branch bugFix from the origin and it makes sense.

 ## Advanced Fetching